torohung/fiverr-clone/README.md

 ## Technologies Used
-- With this project, you can explore HTML, CSS
+- With this project, you can explore HTML, CSS (Sass)

 ## Contact
 Created by [@torohung](https://github.com/torohung) - feel free to contact me!